jorgenmiller/Touchscreen/README.md

    Option "EmulateThirdButtonTimeout" "750"
    Option "EmulateThirdButtonMoveThreshold" "30"
 ```
+A right click is registered by a long press.
 You can customize the second two parameters if you feel it is to dicciult to register a right click.